Coupled cluster theory: Towards an algebraic geometry formulation: Two Electrons in Four Spin-Orbitals

 where $V(\varepsilon)$ is the orthonormalized part (via QR-decomposition) of $\tilde{V}(\varepsilon)$ which is defined as

-Since, for fixed $\gamma=1/12$, the parameter $\varepsilon$ only affects the eigenstates, in particular, their relation to the reference state.
+The parameter $\varepsilon$ affects the overlap of the eigenstates with the reference state, which is $(1,0,0,0,0,0)^\top$.
 Tuning the parameter $\varepsilon$ allows us to track the roots of the polynomial system numerically.
-The parameter $\varepsilon$ steers the overlap of the eigenstates with the doubly excited Slater determinant, except for the lowest lying state.
-We observe that the energy that corresponds to the lowest lying state does not change with the parameter $\varepsilon$, see~\cref{fig:ccs_trajectory}.
-This is not surprising, since the lowest lying state has significant overlap with the reference Slater determinant which is independent of the parameter $\varepsilon$.
+The parameter $\varepsilon$ steers the overlap of the eigenstates with the doubly excited Slater determinant, except for the lowest-lying state.
+Hence, the lowest lying state does not change with the parameter $\varepsilon$, see~\cref{fig:ccs_trajectory}.
 However, this is not the case for the remaining eigenstates.
-As we change the parameter $\varepsilon$ the overlap of the eigenstates with the reference state changes yielding a poor representability in an exponential form.
+As we change the parameter $\varepsilon$ the overlap of the eigenstates with the reference state changes, yielding poor representability in the exponential form.
 This poor representation has severe effects on the computed energies, see~\cref{fig:ccs_trajectory}.
-In fact, not only are the computed coupled cluster energies inaccurate but also complex valued, which means that they are unphysical.
+In fact, not only are the computed CC energies inaccurate but also complex-valued, which means that they are unphysical.

+Moreover, the number of roots changes as a function of $\varepsilon$.
+In Table~\ref{tab:Roots} we provide the number of roots for selected values of $\varepsilon$.
+We emphasize that the minimal number of roots is 5, and the maximal number of roots is 9.

-We emphasize that employing CCSD in this case recovers all eigenstates correctly unless one of the eigenstates is orthogonal to the chosen reference state.
-Noting that the overlap with the reference state is deeply rooted in the local analysis of coupled cluster theory, this experiment indicates that the assumptions made in~\cite{schneider2009analysis,laestadius2019coupled}, also provide sufficient conditions for the coupled cluster solution to provide a physical description of the system.
-Hence, this experiment is an alternative confirmation that these assumptions can be used to derive a useful {\it a posteriori} diagnostic for single reference coupled cluster calculations.
+We emphasize that employing CCSD, in this case, recovers all eigenstates correctly unless one of the eigenstates is orthogonal to the chosen reference state.
+Noting that the overlap with the reference state is deeply rooted in the local analysis of CC theory, this experiment indicates that the assumptions made in~\cite{schneider2009analysis,laestadius2019coupled}, also provide sufficient conditions for the CC solution to provide a physical description of the system.
+Hence, this experiment is an alternative confirmation that these assumptions can be used to derive a useful {\it a posteriori} diagnostic for single reference CC calculations~\cite{faulstich2023s}.